manjufox/tensorflow/README.md

 # tensorflow
-This repository is learning how to use tensorflow.
+This repository is my record of learning tensorflow.